partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

     exec.sys::truncate_stack
 end
 ```

+### Concept of function visibility and modifiers in Miden smart contracts
+The function `increment_count` in our Miden smart contract can be equated to an "external" Solidity function without a modifier, since any user can call the function and increment the count of the smart contract.
+The reason why anyone can call the `increment_count` procedure is because the procedure calls `account::incr_nonce` during its execution.

+If the `increment_count` procedure did not call the `account::incr_nonce` procedure during its execution, only the deployer of the counter contract would be able to increment the count of the smart contract.

+In essence, if a procedure performs a state change in the Miden smart contract, and does not call `account::incr_nonce` at some point during its execution, this function can be equated to having an `onlyOwner` Solidity modifer, meaning only the user with knowledge of the private key of the account can execute transactions that result in a state change.

+**Note**: *Adding the `account::incr_nonce` to a state changing procedure allows any user to call the procedure.*

 ### Custom script
 This is a Miden assembly script that will call the `increment_count` procedure during the transaction.